soodaayush/learn-with-me/README.md

 ## Inspiration

-I created this website for a relative of mine who is a tutor, providing an easier way to gather information about their services and register for them.
+I created this site for a relative who works as a tutor.
+The goal was to provide a clean, user-friendly way for families to learn about available services and sign up easily.

 ## Challenges

-Ensuring the website performed well despite the number of large images being rendered.
+- Optimizing performance while displaying multiple high-resolution images
+- Ensuring a smooth and accessible user experience across devices

 ## Lessons Learned

-I learned about Sass and its features that CSS doesn't have.
-I also learned about handling form input submissions.
+This project helped me explore:

+- Sass: Using variables, nesting, and mixins for cleaner and more maintainable styles
+- Forms: Handling input fields and preparing submissions for integration with backend services

 ## The Website

-This website allows users to gather information about the tutor's services and contact them.
+A simple and effective tutoring website built to showcase services and streamline student registration.

 ## Links